This is the story of the family behind Blacklock jewellers in Sunderland.

 End Of An Era?

 The last known owner, Ralph Blacklock, the great great grandson of Robert, first joined the business in 1966.
-Furthermore, Ralph was working as a gem dealer and studying gemmology.
+Ralph was working as a gem dealer and studying gemmology.
 Obviously, competition became more fierce.
 So much so that Blacklocks Jewellers began to struggle.
 In effect, the Blacklock tradition came to an end in Sunderland at the end of 2002 when the shop closed.
-However, another jewellers took over the Waterloo Place premises.
+While another jewellers did take over the Waterloo Place premises, nothing was ever likely to replace the original shop.